Ambiguous power spectrum from a quantum bounce: Getting spectral indices

 thereby defining the dimensionless variable $x_w$ depending only on the equation of state $w$, the initial conditions for the following potential domination era read

 where

 and

-{}From the potential crossing conformal time $\eta_\text{cross}$, one can derive the fluid time $\tau_\text{cross}$, which depends on the wavenumber $k$ of a given mode.
+{}From the potential crossing conformal time $\eta_\text{cross}$, one can derive the fluid time $\tau_\text{cross}$, which depends on the wave number $k$ of a given mode.
 In the classical approximation, i.e. assuming this crossing takes place in a regime for which the potential is well approximated by the classical potential \eqref{Vcl}, one finds

 where $f(w)=\sqrt{2(1-3w)}/[3(1-w^2)]$.

 Once a given mode crosses the potential, we assume the latter to instantaneously take over the dynamics of the perturbations, so that Eq.~\eqref{vChi} becomes (zeroth-order in $k$):